scarletceballos/scarletceballos/README.md

 ### About Me
 Welcome to my profile!
-I am a junior majoring in Computer Science at New Jersey Institute of Technology.
+I am a senior majoring in Computer Science at New Jersey Institute of Technology.
 Here will be all my school/hackathon projects that I will put public.